Liam Payne’s producer announces he’s delaying the singer’s posthumous single

 By Lisa Respers France, CNN

-(CNN) — A new song by the late singer Liam Payne that was set to debut Friday will be delayed.
+(CNN) — A new song by the late singer Liam Payne that was set to debut this week will be delayed.

 Payne, a former member of the popular boy band One Direction, died on October 16 after falling from the third floor of a hotel in Buenos Aires, Argentina.
 He was 31.